Skiathos: a brief travel guide

 Where to party in Skiathos

 Skiathos has a thriving nightlife.
-There are two main party areas: The seaside clubs, that fill with mostly Greek tourists, and the Stairs, a famous corner that gathers an older crowd.
+There are two main party areas: the seaside clubs, which fill with mostly Greek tourists, and the Stairs, a famous corner that attracts an older crowd.
 The bars there serve nice cocktails.

 What to see in Skiathos

-The island has only one town, Hora.
-It was built after the Greek Revolution on the ancient ruins of past generations.
+The island has only one town, Chora.
+It was built after the Greek Revolution on the ancient ruins of earlier settlements.
 It has a natural harbor.
-The houses are very close to each other, making narrow streets, but cozy and worthy of photos.
-Wander around to appreciate the architecture of the houses and the local life.
-Hora accommodates the nightlife, the tourist service and maybe everything you might need in order to make the best of your vacation.
-I am a fan of walking in narrow alleys and Skiathos is perfect for this activity.
+The houses are very close to each other, forming narrow streets, but cozy and worthy of photos.
+Wander around to appreciate the architecture of the houses and the local way of life.
+Chora offers the nightlife, the tourist services, and maybe everything you might need in order to make the best of your vacation.
+I am a fan of walking in narrow alleys, and Skiathos is perfect for this activity.

 The beautiful Evangelistria Monastery, surrounded by trees and plants, was founded in 1794.
-Evangelistria Monastery is of great value, because it was the place where the first Greek flag with the white cross was made and blessed, in 1807.
-It helped morally and materially the Greek Revolution in 1821.
-Every Easter and the 15th of August, the Monastery is full of people who follow the Service.
-It, also, features a museum where one can admire gospel covers, documents, letters, traditional dresses and, other artifacts.
+The Evangelistria Monastery is of great value, because it was the place where the first Greek flag with the white cross was made and blessed, in 1807.
+It helped the Greek Revolution in 1821 both morally and materially.
+Every Easter and on the 15th of August, the Monastery is full of people who follow the Service.
+It also features a museum where one can admire gospel covers, documents, letters, traditional dresses, and other artifacts.
 There is also an oil press and an exhibition of oils, olive soaps, books, and church-related products.

-To hide and protect themselves from the Pirates, the local people built the Castle north of the island in ca 1360.
-In 1829, the Castle was abandoned and the people inhabited Hora.
-It included almost 300 houses with a number of people that fluctuated between 500 and 1500.
-A tourist should definitely visit the Castle in order to become a part of the beautiful nature and the nostalgic history of the islanders.
-Kastro is one of the most interesting places on the island as far as I am concerned.
-Don’t miss it.
+To hide and protect themselves from pirates, the local people built the Castle in the northern part of the island around 1360.
+In 1829, the Castle was abandoned, and the people moved to Chora.
+It included almost 300 houses, with a population that fluctuated between 500 and 1500.
+Tourists should definitely visit the Castle in order to experience the beautiful nature and the rich history of the islanders.
+Kastro is one of the most interesting places on the island, in my opinion.
+Don’t miss it!

 Castle

-Bourtzi is a Venetian castle on a peninsula in Skiathos Town where the Maritime Museum is located.
+Bourtzi used to be a Venetian castle on a peninsula in Skiathos Town, where the Maritime Museum is now located.
+It is well known for its serenity and wonderful views.
+There is also a small theatre on the peninsula.
 It is certainly worth a visit.

 Alexandros Papadiamantis is one of the most famous Greek writers.
-The house he lived and died in has become a museum.
+The house where he lived and died has become a museum.
 There are three small rooms on the first floor and one on the ground floor.
-One can learn about his life while wandering around his house and reading his transcripts.
-The museum also functions as a bookshop with Papadiamantis’s books translated in many languages.
+One can learn about his life while wandering around his house and reading his manuscripts.
+The museum also functions as a bookshop with Papadiamantis’s books translated into many languages.

 The beaches of Skiathos